Characteristics of NTC - CTN thermistors

 First order approximation: When k is the negative temperature coefficient, ΔT is the temperature difference and ΔR is the change in resistance resulting from the change in temperature.
 This first order approximation is only valid for a very narrow temperature range and can only be used for temperatures where k is almost constant over the entire temperature range.

-Beta formula: Another equation gives satisfactory results, with an accuracy of ± 1 ° C over the range of 0 ° C to + 100 ° C. It depends on a single material constant β obtainable by measurements.
+Beta formula: Another equation gives satisfactory results, with an accuracy of ± 1 ° C over the range of 0 ° C to + 100 ° C. It depends on a single material constant β can be obtained by temperature measurements.
 The equation can be written as follows:

 Where R (T) is the temperature resistance T in Kelvin, R (T 0 ) is a reference point at temperature T 0 .
 The beta formula requires a two-point calibration, which is generally not more accurate than ± 5 ° C over the entire useful range of the NTC thermistor.